wechuli/c-sharp-playground/oop-principles/notes.md

 When inheriting a class, our contructors must call the base class constructor, so that it can initialize its member variables.
 If we do not do this explicitly, the compiler will place a call to the parameterless base class constructor "**:base()**"

-If the base class has no default constructor (one without parameters) or that constructor is hidden, our
+If the base class has no default constructor (one without parameters) or that constructor is hidden, our constructors need to explicitly call one of the other base class constructors.
+The ommission of such a call will result in a compile error.

+If a class has private constructors only, then it cannot be inherited.
+If a class has private constructors only, then this could indicate many other things.
+For example, no-one (other than that class itself) can create instances of such a class.
+Actually, that's how one of the most popular design patterns (Singleton) is implemented.